What are GCSEs?

 Why was the GCSE grading system changed?

-How important are GCSEs?
+How significant are GCSEs?

 Children in GCSE art class